History Tour in Princeton University

-Use this page as a starting point for a Princeton University walking tour, a free self-guided route, or the Roamee app for Princeton University.
+Use this page as a starting point for a Princeton University walking tour, a free route, or the Roamee app for Princeton University.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The campus is compact and walkable.
 Nassau Street borders the campus with shops and restaurants.
 The towpath along the Delaware and Raritan Canal is a peaceful walk extending from campus.